-$$H{C=C}H$$
+$$H C = C M$$

-1. If the model kit is not displayed, click (left button) on the File menu and select (click on) New Build.
-Alternatively, click on at the top of the screen.
-The organic model kit appears.
-Click on trigonal planar sp2 hybridized carbon from the fragment library.
-A model of the fragment appears at the top of the model kit.
-Bring the cursor anywhere on screen and double click (left button).
-Rotate the carbon fragment (drag the mouse while holding down the left button) so that you can clearly see both the double free valence (=) and the two single free valences (-).
+1. To bring up the organic model kit, click (left button) on the File menu and select (click on) New Build.
+Alternatively, click on if it appears at the top of the screen.\ Click on trigonal planar sp hybridized carbon from the fragment library.